wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/build-app-solution/includes/3-build-canvas-app.md

 ## Install the app on your device

 User leverage Power Apps on their mobile devices with the Power Apps mobile application.
-If you want experience what it looks like on a mobile device, install the Power Apps Mobile app on your phone.
+If you want to experience what it looks like on a mobile device, install the Power Apps Mobile app on your phone.

 1. Download Power Apps Mobile from the app store for the platform that you want